idekerlab/MuSIC/README.md

 ## How to download MuSIC v1?
 The [MuSIC v1](http://www.ndexbio.org/?#/network/7fc70ab6-9fb1-11ea-aaef-0ac135e8bacf?accesskey=68afa0480a4859906b5d221619ee95679da96059680557f65c3dd9f1842e4930) network is shared via NDEx and can be downloaded to Cytoscape by clicking the "Open in Cytoscape" button at the bottom-right of the web page.
 - NDEx, the Network Data Exchange (www.ndexbio.org, Pratt et. al. 2017 DOI: 10.1158/0008-5472.CAN-17-0606), is an online commons for biological networks where networks of many types and formats can be shared, accessed, and stored by users and applications.
-NDEx is also tightly integrated with Cytoscape app (https://cytoscape.org/).

 ## Data Availability
-- All IF images used in this study are available at https://www.proteinatlas.org/.
+- All immunofluorescence images used in this study are available at https://www.proteinatlas.org/.
 - The [BioPlex 2.0](http://test.ndexbio.org/#/network/164d426d-b185-11ea-a4d3-0660b7976219) input network and the [newly generated AP-MS data](http://www.ndexbio.org/#/network/62f6c8f5-a05b-11ea-aaef-0ac135e8bacf?accesskey=06f0739d6558f98b222ce8e53d35d9a6788b589cbf0d529b00e730aeba35c31d) in this study can be accessed via NDEx.
-- AP-MS data, including filtered and unfiltered interaction lists as well as raw mass spectrometry data, are also available at http://bioplex.hms.harvard.edu.
+AP-MS data, including filtered and unfiltered interaction lists as well as raw mass spectrometry data, are also available at http://bioplex.hms.harvard.edu.

 ## Collaborators